ailequal/hackintosh/CUPERTINO/README.md

 ### usb-mapping

-The USBMap.kext is custom made for my specific setup.
+The USBMap.kext is custom made for my specific setup and the iMac19,1 SMBIOS.

 ### to do